-Pacific Oaks offers the California Multiple Subject Teaching Credential (elementary), Education Specialist Credential (Early Childhood Special Education), CIAD (Crosscultural Language and Academic Development) or BCLAD (Bilingual Crosscultural Language and Academic Development) emphases.
+Pacific Oaks offers the California Multiple Subject Teaching Credential (elementary) with CLAD emphasis, Education Specialist Credential (Mild/Moderate Disabilities) and CLAD (Crosscultural Language and Academic Development) certificate.

 The California Multiple Subject Teaching Credential is structured in two tiers - the Preliminary and the Professional Clear.
 The Preliminary Credential is effective for a five-year period and is non-renewable.
 Before expiration, additional course work must be completed to obtain the Clear Credential.